Pinpoint tests of the instrument cluster

 Go to B3

-- Vehicle speed input monitoring requires the vehicle to be moving during this test.
+- Vehicle speed input signal monitoring requires the vehicle to be moving during this test.

-• Does the speed signal change with speed?
+• Does the speed signal change depending on the speed?

 Yes